 Tim Morgan is in his final year of the postgraduate course at the Royal College of Music in London where he studies with Ben Johnson and Caroline Dowdle.
 A Samling Artist, Tim was a finalist in the 2019 Kathleen Ferrier Awards.

 Recent opera highlights include Cupid in Blow’s Venus and Adonis with the Dunedin Consort, Ferdinand The Enchanted Island with British Youth Opera, Oberon Britten’s A Midsummer Night’s Dream at the Royal College of Music International Opera School, Gernando Faramondo at the London Handel Festival, and a European tour of Monteverdi's L'Orfeo with The Monteverdi Choir.

 Highlights on the concert platform include a staged performance of Bach’s St John Passion with the Orchestra of the Age of Enlightenment under Sir Simon Rattle and directed by Peter Sellars, Arsace in Handel’s Berenice with La Nuova Musica and the London Handel Festival, High Priest Esther at the London Handel Festival with the London Handel Players, Monteverdi’s Vespro della beata vergine with The Monteverdi Choir, numerous performances with the Hanover Band, and a duet recital with Michael Chance.

-Engagements this season and beyond include Oberon A Midsummer Night’s Dream for Nevill Holt Opera, the title role in Giulio Cesare for English Touring Opera, Purcell’s The Indian Queen with Emanuelle Haïm and Le Concert d’Astrée at Opéra de Lille, Pergolesi’s Stabat Mater with the OAE, Gabriel at the Barbican Hall and the Saffron Hall with the English Consort under Harry Bicket, Arbante Stradella La Forza dell'amor paterno at the Barber Institute of Fine Arts, Bach’s St Matthew Passion with The Hanover Band, a recital of Vivaldi arias with Norwich Baroque Orchestra, and Purcell’s King Arthur with Vox Luminis, and the countertenor solos in 'Gabriel' at London's Barbican alongside Alison Balsom, Harry Bicket and The English Concert.
+Recent and future engagements include Oberon A Midsummer Night’s Dream for Nevill Holt Opera, the title role in Giulio Cesare for English Touring Opera, Purcell’s The Indian Queen with Emanuelle Haïm and Le Concert D’Astrée at Opéra de Lille, Pergolesi’s Stabat Mater with the OAE, Gabriel at the Barbican Hall and the Saffron Hall with the English Consort under Harry Bicket, Arbante Stradella La Forza dell'amor paterno at the Barber Institute of Fine Arts, Bach’s St Matthew Passion with The Hanover Band, a recital of Vivaldi arias with Norwich Baroque Orchestra, and Purcell’s King Arthur with Vox Luminis, and the countertenor solos in 'Gabriel' at London's Barbican alongside Alison Balsom, Harry Bicket and The English Concert.

 This biography is for information only and should not be reproduced.